 Stuart, the senior practitioner, is at core a psychoanalyst.
 Since 1994 while still in training he has used CBT as a method in his practice.
-Stuart considers CBT a very useful tool, which often feeds information back into psychoanalysis or clinical hypnotherapy.
-He does not use it in isolation.
+Stuart considers CBT a very useful tool, which often feeds information back into psychoanalysis or clinical hypnotherapy (cognitive behavioural hypnotherapy).
+He does not usually use it in isolation.

 Both therapists combine NICE and research recommended methods like CBT within a more multi-modal and holistic approach in order to adapt to individuals and provide the most customised service possible.

 Qualifications and Registrations

 Both practitioners are more widely registered than just CBT practitioners.
 Stuart is a psychoanalyst and clinical hypnotherapist with wider counselling and psychotherapy training.
 He is registered as a Fellow of the National Council of Psychotherapy, and a full member of the National Association of Counsellors Hypnotherapists and Psychotherapists.
 Denise is also a full member of the National Association of Counsellors, Hypnotherapists and Psychotherapists, and the Federation of Holistic Therapists.

 We provide CBT cognitive behavioral therapy and psychoanalysis.